Jdoemensah/Jdoemensah/README.md

 I a multidisciplinary.
 My core interests include, but are not limited to process improvement, industrial engineering, policy analysis, leadership.

-I love to talk about sustainability engineering, Startups and Leadership.
+I love to talk about Sustainability engineering, Startups and Leadership.

 I’m always looking to collaborate on engineering project/program maanagement, carbon benefits forecasting and sustainability/engineering policy analysis projects.
 📫 Reach me via: jdoemensah@gmail.com